-Removing a landlord’s flexibility to terminate tenancy agreements with two months’ notice, without needing to give a reason (it doesn’t mean there isn’t one), will cause a profound upheaval in the private rented sector.
+Removing a landlord’s flexibility to terminate tenancy agreements with two months’ notice, without needing to give a reason (it doesn’t mean there isn’t one), promises to cause a profound upheaval in the private rented sector.
 Although the government professes to have listened to concerns that the court system would not be able to cope with the deluge of orders for possession under Section 8, without urgent improvements, no detail has been forthcoming.

-In this blog post, I look at the likely implications of abolishing Section 21 for landlords and renters.
-I also set out the probable timelines for implementation of the Renters Reform Bill, including latest news on the earliest that Section 21 is likely to be abolished.
+In this blog post, I look at the likely implications of abolishing s21 for landlords and renters.
+I also set out the probable timelines for the “outlawing” of Section 21 according to information available on 11 February.

 Abolishing Section 21 at a glance

-- When will Section 21 Notices be abolished?
+- When will Section 21 no fault evictions be abolished?

 - Likely long-term consequences of abolishing s21